-Mystic, NESCOE, MA AG, and CT Parties have separately petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing the COS Agreement among Mystic, ExGen and ISO-NE.166 The cases have been consolidated into Case No. 20-1343.
+Mystic, NESCOE, MA AG, and CT Parties have separately petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing the COS Agreement among Mystic, ExGen and ISO-NE.143 The cases have been consolidated into Case No. 20-1343.
 Since the last Report, on February 17 and 24, 2021, the Court consolidated with 20-1343 the most recent appeals in cases 21-1067 (NESCOE) and 21-1070 (CT Parties), respectively.
-On February 26, 2021, the FERC filed a motion indicating that this case can return to the Court's active docket and its anticipation that it will file a proposed briefing schedule in this consolidated case.
+On March 25, 2021, the Court issued an order returning this case to its active docket.
+On March 26, the Court granted the interventions by MMWEC/NHEC, NESCOE, and ENECOS and its anticipation that it will file a proposed briefing schedule in this consolidated case.